Veterans & Active Duty

 There are three primary mental health concerns that you may encounter serving in the military.

-- Postraumtic Stress Disorder (PTSD).
+- Posttraumatic Stress Disorder (PTSD).
 Traumatic events, such as military combat, assault, disasters or sexual assault can have long-lasting negative effects such as trouble sleeping, anger, nightmares, being jumpy and alcohol and drug abuse.
 When these troubles don't go away, it could be PTSD.
-The 2014 JAMA Psychiatry study found the rate of PTSD to be 15 times higher than civilians.
+The rate of PTSD may be up to 15 times higher in active duty service members compared to civilians.

 - Depression.
 More than just experiencing sadness, depression doesn't mean you are weak, nor is it something that you can simply "just get over."
 Depression interferes with daily life and normal functioning and may require treatment.
-The 2014 JAMA Psychiatry study found the rate of depression to be five times higher than civilians.
+The rate of depression may be up to five times higher in active duty service members compared to civilians.

 - Traumatic Brain Injury (TBI).
 A traumatic brain injury is usually the result of significant blow to the head or body.
 Symptoms can include headaches, fatigue or drowsiness, memory problems and mood changes and mood swings.